remance/Masendor/readme.md

 If you want to download the release version to test the game, go to [Release](https://github.com/remance/Masendor/releases) tags and [**download**](https://github.com/remance/Masendor/releases/download/0.6.2.3/Dream.Decision.zip) the zip file. <br>

 ## Run
-To start testing the game run `main.py` for the source code or `main.exe` for the release version. <br>
+To start testing the game run `main.py` via Python interpreter for the source code or `main` file directly for the release version. <br>

+## System Requirements

+### MINIMUM:

+OS: Windows 7 (Haven't tested on Windows XP or Vista but may work), Ubuntu 12.04

+Memory: 2GB RAM (Only if troop animation is disabled)

+Processor: Need more testing

+Graphics: Need more testing

+Storage: Currently 400 MB but likely around 1 GB available space in finished version.

+### RECOMMEND:

+OS: Windows 8, Ubuntu 22.04

+Memory: 4GB RAM

+Processor: Need more testing

+Graphics: Need more testing

+Storage: 1GB available space

 ## Compile
-To compile the source code into an executable program, recommend using pyinstaller and `main.spec` to compile the game. <br>
+To compile the source code into an executable program, recommend using pyinstaller and `main.spec`. <br>
 The `main.spec` compile only `main.py`, so you will need to copy gamescript, data, profile folder manually to the dist folder after.
-Additionally, the spec file also include animation maker but you will also need to copy animation maker folder to the dist folder to make it functional.
+Additionally, the spec file also include animation maker, but you will also need to copy animation maker folder to the dist folder to make it functional.

 Check the [`requirements.txt`](requirements.txt) file for dependency requirements if running with the python source code.<br>
 Also, the game is now optimised based on the pygame 2.1.2 module and python 3.10. (may have to use cython later for a huge size battle)